albertonoys/M5PORKCHOP/README.md

     Time to exfil.
 Your pig caught the goods, now get 'em off the device.

-    PORKCHOP fires up a WiFi AP client (connects to YOUR network) and serves a janky black-and-white web interface.
+    PORKCHOP connects to YOUR WiFi network (station mode, not AP) and serves a janky black-and-white web interface.
 No CSS crimes here, just function.